-AECL has performed a detailed assessment of the requirements for planned maintenance outages to enable an improved EC6 capacity factor of 94% lifetime.
-Periodic shortduration maintenance outages of 30 days every 36 months are planned.
-The increased interval is achieved by automating tasks such as shutdown systems testing.
-Many maintenance tasks can be undertaken with the reactor at power.
+To improve the EC6 capacity factor, AECL performed a detailed assessment of the requirements for planned maintenance outages.
+Periodic short-duration maintenance outages of 30 days once every 36 months are planned.
+The increased interval will be achieved by automating tasks such as shutdown systems testing.
+Most of these tasks can be undertaken with the reactor at power.
 Additionally, Reliability Centered Maintenance techniques are used extensively, and plant health-monitoring equipment predicts impending equipment problems, which can be acted upon immediately, avoiding forced shutdowns.